Removal of the Federal Government: Locations of the Capital

 Prior, the capital shifted up and down the northeast coast of the United States.
 Initially, the First Continental Congress met in Philadelphia in 1774.
 After this, the body moved to Baltimore, Lancaster, PA, and York, PA.
 Between 1781 and 1788, Congress met in Philadelphia, Princeton, New Jersey, Annapolis, Maryland, Trenton, New Jersey, and New York.
-After Congress was legitimized by the Constitution, it met in New York, Philadelphia[5] and then finally after 1800, Washington D.C.
+After Congress was legitimized by the Constitution, it met in New York, Philadelphia[5] and briefly Trenton, New Jersey, before finally in 1800, Washington D.C.

 Debates between 1800-1808

 Between 1800 and 1808 Congressmen made several attempts to remove the federal government from D.C.
 At this time when travel was difficult and time consuming.
 Many congressmen felt that the capital should be somewhere “with greater security and less inconvenience” as well as being a more accessible location via a water way.
 A majority of both houses wanted to move the seat of government to Pennsylvania, either Philadelphia, a centrally located gateway to the West, or Lancaster.

-In 1804, Senator Robert White (judge) made the first motion to relocate the capital to Baltimore, MD.
-However, John Quincy Adams questioned the constitutionality of it.
-Adams claimed that the Constitution did not give Congress the power to “relocate the seat of government, only to govern it” and that to do so would be in direct violation of the formal clauses of the Compromise of 1790 - formally titled as “The Residence Act”.
+In 1804, the Senate considered a motion to move the capital to Baltimore.
+However the then Senator from Massachusetts and future President, John Quincy Adams, questioned the constitutionality of this proposal arguing that the Constitution did not give Congress the authority to “relocate the seat of government, only to govern it” and that to do so would be in direct violation of the formal clauses of the Compromise of 1790 - formally titled as “The Residence Act”.

-In 1808, Representative James Sloan (congressman) of New Jersey argued that the cosmetics and atmosphere of Washington was not indicative of the nation as a whole and that Philadelphia, a shining political and social hub on the east coast, should be named the capital.
+In 1808, Representative James Sloan of New Jersey, argued that the cosmetics and atmosphere of Washington was not indicative of the nation as a whole and that Philadelphia, then a shining political and social hub on the east coast, should be named the capital.
 In contrast, critics claimed, Washington was ill-planned with public buildings constructed poorly and faraway from each other.
-Moreover, it was poorly populated and lacked the romantic metropolitan aesthetic that New York and Philadelphia had at this time.
-After much debate, the motion for failed 51-35.
+Moreover, it was sparsely populated and lacked the romantic metropolitan aesthetic that New York City and Philadelphia had at this time.
+After much debate, the motion to relocate the capital to Baltimore failed in the House by a vote of 51-35.